jhnsnc/precision-inputs/docs/base/KnobInput.md

 ## Basic Usage

-1. Include the base component styles from `css/precision-inputs.base.css` and the base component script from `scripts/precision-inputs.base.js`.
+1. **Include base styles from `css/precision-inputs.base.css` and base component script from `scripts/precision-inputs.base.js`**

-> If you are using CommonJS or UMD modules for your front-end, you can instead use the scripts in `common/` and `umd/` respectively.
+> If you are using CommonJS or UMD modules for your front-end, you can instead use the script in `common/` and `umd/` respectively.

 > If you are including styled components, those CSS/JS files also include all base component styles/classes.

-2. Create a container element and a visual element.
+2. **Create a container element and a visual element:**

 ```html
 <div class="my-knob-container">